Mother’s Day BBQ provides food, clothing and reminder to unhoused moms that ‘you are not alone’

 Tawana Pope said she organized the barbecue ahead of Mother’s Day to give moms struggling with homelessness and addiction a shoulder to lean on — and share their stories — while also enjoying chicken, hamburgers, string beans, potatoes and cake.

-Pope, a mom who struggled with addiction but has been sober for 18 years, now works at Edward Hines Jr. VA Medical Center doing outreach with unhoused populations.
+Pope, a mom who struggled with addiction but has been sober for 18 years, works at the Edward Hines Jr. VA Medical Center, doing outreach with unhoused populations.
 She also runs the nonprofit Diamond in the Making, which provides meals and helps to connect people to social services.

-LaSonya Alexander also helped at the event, providing necessities like clothing, shoes, diapers and deodorant.
+LaSonya Alexander also helped at the event, providing necessities — clothing, shoes, diapers and deodorant.

 Alexander said she has always believed in helping people who are struggling, but the mother of seven never thought she would need that kind of support for herself.

-She recalled taking her kids to volunteer at a homeless shelter in 2010 where she met another mom with six kids.
+She remembers taking her kids to volunteer in 2010 at a homeless shelter, where she met a mom with six kids.

 Seven years later, one of Alexander’s sons attempted suicide.
 Not long after, she lost her job and had to move into a homeless shelter with her kids for three months.

-“Don’t judge a book by its cover; you have no clue what another person is going through,” she said.
+“Don’t judge a book by its cover,” she said.
+“Yyou have no clue what another person is going through.”

 Back on her feet, she started Moms Can Do It 2, a nonprofit that helps support single mothers.

-Evie Hernandez, who recently had to leave her apartment, stopped by the barbecue to get food, but weren’t expecting to hear the stories of others going through some of the same struggles.
+Evie Hernandez, who recently had to leave her apartment, stopped by the barbecue to get food.
+Hernandez wasn’t expecting to hear the stories of others going through some of the same struggles.

 “Everyone has been through something,” said Hernandez, a mother of eight.
 “We’ve got to stick together no matter what.”